 THE biggest thing that worries many people about the resources boom is that word "boom".
-Booms are cyclical, and thus temporary.
-So it's not surprising so many people worry about what we'll be left with when the boom's over.

 This week, two economists at the Reserve Bank, Vanessa Rayner and James Bishop, published a research paper neatly answering that concern.
 In short, what we'll be left with is a very much bigger mining sector.